ductranit/flutter_universal_image/README.md

 - For `SVG`, it uses [flutter_svg](https://pub.dev/packages/flutter_svg)
 - It also supports caching image with [extended_image](https://pub.dev/packages/extended_image)
 - It can handle all providers without specifying network, assets or file, just use `imageUri`
-- It can work with Icons font
+- It can work with Icons font & memory image as well
-- Notice that it doesn't support [Image.memory()](https://api.flutter.dev/flutter/widgets/Image/Image.memory.html)

 ## Example usage: